sncheng7/sncheng7.github.io/index.md

 ## About

-I’m Shuning Cheng, a University Counselor & League Secretary at the College of Life Sciences, University of Chinese Academy of Sciences.
+I’m Shuning Cheng, a **University Counselor** at the College of Life Sciences, University of Chinese Academy of Sciences.
 I support **over 1,000 students** with day-to-day advising across academics, well-being, and career planning, and I organize activities and outreach.

 I led a **Counselor Studio** initiative that introduced a grid-based workflow and a plan–implementation–feedback–reimplementation cycle to improve communication and student support.